Best 3D Printers

-The Airwolf 3D AXIOM is the most feature-rich 3D printer we reviewed, and it is capable of printing any high-quality project, thus earning our Top Ten Reviews Gold Award.
+Best Connected 3D Printer: The Airwolf AXIOM is the most feature-rich 3D printer we reviewed, and it can print any high-quality project, thus earning it our Top Ten Reviews Silver Award.
 It can print in ABS, PLA and a host of other new filament options like nylon and NinjaFlex.
-The onboard screen lets you print from a MicroSD card, preheat or adjust settings without tethering the machine to your computer.
-Features, such as auto leveling, a large heated glass print plate and a variety of software choices, ensure the AXIOM can adapt to any custom project.
+The onboard screen lets you print from a MicroSD card, preheat and adjust settings without tethering the machine to your computer.
+Features such as auto leveling, a large heated glass print plate and a variety of software choices ensure the AXIOM can adapt to any custom project.
 Wi-Fi printing, a self-cleaning feature and filament all come standard with this professional printer and aren’t found on most of the other 3D printers in our comparison.

 We selected our lineup of 3D printers from the best plastic-printing models on the market.
-We kept the price point between $1,000 and $5,000, but if you’re interested in a more affordable 3D printer for beginners or school use, check out our budget 3D printer review.
-We also have a 3D printer comparison of the best industrial 3D printers for more advanced, professional users.
+We kept the price point between $1,000 and $5,000, but if you’re interested in a more affordable 3D printer made for beginners or school use, check out our budget 3D printer review.
+We also have a comparison of the best industrial 3D printers for more advanced, professional users.
 The 3D printers we reviewed come fully assembled, but many of them are still modifiable if you’re looking for a hobbyist machine.
-If you’re curious as to how 3D printers work or what type you should be looking for, check out our latest articles on 3D printing.

 How We Tested the 3D Printers